tritonJS826/masters-way/mw-training-bff/apiAutogenerated/mw-training-bff/docs/MwTrainingBffInternalSchemasTopic.md

 `func (o *MwTrainingBffInternalSchemasTopic) UnsetParentUuid()`

 UnsetParentUuid ensures that no value is present for ParentUuid, not even an explicit nil
-### GetPracticeMaterialAmount
+### GetPracticeMaterials

-`func (o *MwTrainingBffInternalSchemasTopic) GetPracticeMaterialAmount() int32`
+`func (o *MwTrainingBffInternalSchemasTopic) GetPracticeMaterials() []MwTrainingBffInternalSchemasPracticeMaterial`

-GetPracticeMaterialAmount returns the PracticeMaterialAmount field if non-nil, zero value otherwise.
+GetPracticeMaterials returns the PracticeMaterials field if non-nil, zero value otherwise.

-### GetPracticeMaterialAmountOk
+### GetPracticeMaterialsOk

-`func (o *MwTrainingBffInternalSchemasTopic) GetPracticeMaterialAmountOk() (*int32, bool)`
+`func (o *MwTrainingBffInternalSchemasTopic) GetPracticeMaterialsOk() (*[]MwTrainingBffInternalSchemasPracticeMaterial, bool)`

-GetPracticeMaterialAmountOk returns a tuple with the PracticeMaterialAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPracticeMaterialsOk returns a tuple with the PracticeMaterials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPracticeMaterialAmount
+### SetPracticeMaterials

-`func (o *MwTrainingBffInternalSchemasTopic) SetPracticeMaterialAmount(v int32)`
+`func (o *MwTrainingBffInternalSchemasTopic) SetPracticeMaterials(v []MwTrainingBffInternalSchemasPracticeMaterial)`

-SetPracticeMaterialAmount sets PracticeMaterialAmount field to given value.
+SetPracticeMaterials sets PracticeMaterials field to given value.

-### GetTheoryMaterialAmount
+### GetTheoryMaterials

-`func (o *MwTrainingBffInternalSchemasTopic) GetTheoryMaterialAmount() int32`
+`func (o *MwTrainingBffInternalSchemasTopic) GetTheoryMaterials() []MwTrainingBffInternalSchemasTheoryMaterial`

-GetTheoryMaterialAmount returns the TheoryMaterialAmount field if non-nil, zero value otherwise.
+GetTheoryMaterials returns the TheoryMaterials field if non-nil, zero value otherwise.

-### GetTheoryMaterialAmountOk
+### GetTheoryMaterialsOk

-`func (o *MwTrainingBffInternalSchemasTopic) GetTheoryMaterialAmountOk() (*int32, bool)`
+`func (o *MwTrainingBffInternalSchemasTopic) GetTheoryMaterialsOk() (*[]MwTrainingBffInternalSchemasTheoryMaterial, bool)`

-GetTheoryMaterialAmountOk returns a tuple with the TheoryMaterialAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetTheoryMaterialsOk returns a tuple with the TheoryMaterials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTheoryMaterialAmount
+### SetTheoryMaterials

-`func (o *MwTrainingBffInternalSchemasTopic) SetTheoryMaterialAmount(v int32)`
+`func (o *MwTrainingBffInternalSchemasTopic) SetTheoryMaterials(v []MwTrainingBffInternalSchemasTheoryMaterial)`

-SetTheoryMaterialAmount sets TheoryMaterialAmount field to given value.
+SetTheoryMaterials sets TheoryMaterials field to given value.

 ### GetTrainingUuid